-As the crisis unfolds, Greece’s Lamda Hellix has a plan
+As the debt crisis unfolds Athens-based Lamda Hellix has a plan

 Alexandros Bechrakis is remarkably calm, given the crisis in Greece.
 As the commercial director of the Greek data center services firm Lamda Hellix, he says: “A crisis is not always a threat, it can be an opportunity.”